mathresearch/mlsec/README.md

 # mlsec
-A repository with Jupyter notebooks in TF, Pytorch and MxNet
+A repository with Jupyter notebooks in TensorFlow, PyTorch and MXNet.